KnapsackPro/docs.knapsackpro.com/docusaurus/docs/cypress/guide/index.md

       # highlight-end
 ```

-Here you can find an example of a [Rails project config on CircleCI 2.0](https://docs.knapsackpro.com/2017/circleci-2-0-capybara-feature-specs-selenium-webdriver-with-chrome-headless).
+Here you can find an example of a [Rails application configured with Knapsack Pro and CircleCI 2.0](https://docs.knapsackpro.com/2017/circleci-2-0-capybara-feature-specs-selenium-webdriver-with-chrome-headless).

 </ShowIfSearchParamAndValue>